Noises In The Crowd

 Posted on Nov 3rd, 2009 by Shuchi in Theatre Trivia

-“Switch off your mobile phones”.
+TheatreAudience “Switch off your mobile phones”.
 So say the ushers at a theatre when you enter to watch a play.

 You switch off respectfully.
-There’s total silence, the only sounds you hear are from the poignant scene unfolding on the stage.
+There’s total silence, the only sounds you hear are from the scene unfolding on stage.
 You’re watching with keen attention, when a cough from the audience rents the air.

 Familiar?